CodeReviewDAO/dxd_codereview/Reviews/267 - Casper .NET C# SDK/1 - Alpha Version/README.md

 # Milestone Details
 This is the first milestone of grant.
-The reveiw will cover the first milestone criteria set forth below.
+The review will cover the first milestone criteria set forth below.

 ## Details & Acceptance Criteria